Patrick Pearse: Early life and influences

 Pearse, his brother Willie, and his sisters Margaret and Mary Brigid were born at 27 Great Brunswick Street, Dublin, the street that is named after them today.
 It was here that their father, James Pearse, established a stonemasonry business in the 1850s, a business which flourished and provided the Pearses with a comfortable middle-class upbringing.
 Pearse's father was a mason and monumental sculptor, and originally a Unitarian from Birmingham in England.
-His mother, Margaret Brady, was from Dublin, and her father's family from County Meath were native Irish speakers.
+His mother, Margaret Brady, was from Dublin, and her father's family were native Irish speakers from County Meath.
 She was James' second wife; James had two children, Emily and James, from his first marriage (two other children died in infancy).
 Pearse's maternal grandfather Patrick was a supporter of the 1848 Young Ireland movement, and later a member of the Irish Republican Brotherhood (IRB).
-Pearse recalled a visiting ballad singer performing republican songs during his childhood; afterwards he went around looking for armed men ready to fight, but finding none, declared sadly to his grandfather that "the Fenians are all dead".
+Pearse recalled a visiting ballad singer performing republican songs during his childhood; afterwards, he went around looking for armed men ready to fight, but finding none, declared sadly to his grandfather that "the Fenians are all dead".
 His maternal grand-uncle, James Savage, fought in the American Civil War.
 The Irish-speaking influence of Pearse's grand-aunt Margaret, together with his schooling at the CBS Westland Row, instilled in him an early love for the Irish language and culture.